SP1

 Compressed

 The compressed prover mode generates STARK proofs that have constant size.
-Use this in settings where you care about verification cost / proof size.
-This is useful for applications where you want to recursively verify SP1 proofs within SP1 (see the proof aggregation section).
+Use this in settings where you care about verification cost / proof size, but not onchain verification.
+Compressed proofs are also useful because they can be cheaply recursively verified within SP1 itself (see the proof aggregation section).

 let client = ProverClient::new();